neymarql/InternImage-OOD/README.md

     - \( C \) is the confidence map, indicating the model's confidence in each prediction.
     - \( F \) represents the feature embeddings used for further refinement.

-    After clustering, the OOD mask is generated, and the confidence map is updated to reflect low confidence (e.g., 0.0001) in detected OOD regions.
+    After clustering, the OOD mask is generated, and the confidence map is updated to reflect low confidence in detected OOD regions.

 ## Results